folio-org/mod-graphql/README.md

 * `result` -- log the result of each GET.

 For convenience, the abbreviated environment-variable name `LOGCAT` may be used instead of `LOGGING_CATEGORIES`, with the same effect.

+### `RAML_DIR`

+When driving `mod-graphql` from an API file, that file will specify the relative locations of the various modules' RAML files.
+The `RAML_DIR` environment variable specifies what directory they are to be interpreted relative to.
+For example, if `mod-graphql` is checked out alongside the various modules that it will be providing services for, `RAML_DIR=..` will allow an API-file reference to the `mod-inventory-storage` module's `ramls` directory, containing a file `holdings-storage`, to be interpreted as pertaining to
+`../mod-inventory-storage/ramls/holdings-storage.raml`.

+### `RAML_SKIP`

+When driving `mod-graphql` from an API file, RAML files that are referenced from the API file but do not exist in the filesystem cause a fatal error.
+If `RAML_SKIP` is set to a non-zero value, such files are simply skipped (and the fact is logged using the `skip` category).

+### `RAML_MATCH`

+When driving `mod-graphql` from an API file, the selection of RAML files can be limited to only those that match a regular expression specified by the `RAML_MATCH` environment variable.
+For example, `RAML_MATCH='^mod-(inventory.*|users)$'` will use only the RAML files from the `mod-inventory`, mod-inventory-storage` and `mod-users` modules.

 ### `CONSOLE_TRACE`